 Safety Equipment:

-gripping power while avoiding slippage.
+gloves can enhance gripping power while avoiding slippage.

 Correct Form: